 Bilateral Economic Relations

-Japan is a major market for many U.S. products, including agricultural products, chemicals, pharmaceuticals, films and music, commercial aircraft, nonferrous metals, plastics, medical and scientific supplies, and machinery.
+Japan represents a major market for many U.S. goods and services, including agricultural products, chemicals, pharmaceuticals, films and music, commercial aircraft, nonferrous metals, plastics, medical and scientific supplies, and machinery.
 U.S. imports from Japan include vehicles, machinery, optic and medical instruments, and organic chemicals.
-U.S. direct investment in Japan is mostly in the finance/insurance, manufacturing, nonbank holding companies, and wholesale sectors.
-Japanese direct investment in the U.S. is mostly in the wholesale trade and manufacturing sectors.
+U.S. direct investment in Japan is mostly in the finance/insurance, manufacturing, and wholesale sectors.
+Japanese direct investment in the United States is mostly in the wholesale trade and manufacturing sectors.

 Science and Technology Cooperation

-The U.S.-Japan partnership in the areas of science and technology confronts a broad array of complex issues facing our two countries and the global community.
-Under the auspices of the U.S.-Japan Science and Technology Agreement, our two countries have collaborated for over 25 years on scientific research in areas such as new energy technologies, emergency management, supercomputing, and critical materials.
+The U.S.-Japan partnership in the areas of science and technology covers a broad array of complex issues facing our two countries and the global community.
+Under the auspices of the U.S.-Japan Science and Technology Agreement, our two countries have collaborated for over 25 years on scientific research in areas such as new energy technologies, supercomputing, and critical materials.
 In recognition of these achievements, President Obama and Prime Minister Abe announced in 2014 an extension of our bilateral Science and Technology Agreement for an additional 10 years.
+The U.S.-Japan Comprehensive Dialogue on Space reflects our deepening cooperation in space.
+On January 11, 2016, both countries celebrated the 50th anniversary of the U.S.-Japan Cooperative Medical Sciences Program, which has grown over time to encompass attention to health threats affecting other Pacific Rim nations, particularly in Southeast Asia.

 Japan's Membership in International Organizations

-Japan and the United States belong to a number of the same international organizations, including the United Nations, G-7, G-20, Organization for Economic Cooperation and Development, Asia-Pacific Economic Cooperation forum, ASEAN Regional Forum, International Monetary Fund, World Bank, and World Trade Organization.
-Japan also is a Partner for Cooperation with the Organization for Security and Cooperation in Europe and an observer to the Organization of American States.
+Japan and the United States belong to a number of the same international organizations, including the United Nations, G7, G-20, Organization for Economic Cooperation and Development, Asia-Pacific Economic Cooperation forum, ASEAN Regional Forum, International Monetary Fund, World Bank, and World Trade Organization.
+Japan is also a Partner for Cooperation with the Organization for Security and Cooperation in Europe and an observer to the Organization of American States.
+In January 2016, Japan began its two year role as a non-permanent member of the United Nations Security Council.
+Also in 2016 Japan assumed the presidency of the G7 and will host ten ministerial meetings during the year as well as the G7 Leaders’ Summit in May 2016.

 Japan maintains an embassy in the United States at 2520 Massachusetts Avenue NW, Washington, DC 20008 (tel: 202-238-6700).